According to the Bureau of Labor Statistics, three million employees have voluntarily left their jobs every month in America since June 2017.

 - Research shows 1 in 4 Americans experience PTSD-like symptoms from financial stress

-This brings us to the conclusion, to have any chance of high retention — and to also be able to save your workforce from these predatory financial services — you must offer a financial wellness program in your workplace which caters to your hourly workforce’s hierarchy of needs.
+This brings us to the conclusion, to have any chance of high retention — and to also be able to save your workforce from these predatory financial services — you must offer a financial wellness program in your workplace which caters to your hourly workforce’s needs that improve their personal finance options.

 But what about addressing job fulfillment to increase hourly worker retention rates?

-Hourly employees are less invested in company goals, too.
+Hourly employees can be less invested in company goals.
 With less investment in the company mission comes less engagement, and with less engagement comes involuntary turnover.

 This is all showcased in the turnover rates of industries with predominantly hourly workers:

 - Hourly retail store employees have a turnover rate of 65 percent